akshaysharmajs/Receipt-Processor/README.md

 ## How to run the Receipt API server using Docker

-1. Within the `receipt_processor` directory build the Docker image by running `docker build -t receipt-processor-api .`
+1. Within the `Receipt-Processor` directory build the Docker image by running `docker build -t receipt-processor-api .`

 2. Confirm that a Docker image was created by running this command from the same directory `docker image ls`